-Many journalists are striking out on their own, starting their own YouTube channels and social media companies, trying to capture the attention of various markets.
-While in a some ways this is a positive development, such operations typically operate on a shoestring budget and don’t have the resources to fund investigative journalism projects that help to keep companies and politicians honest.
+Many journalists are striking out on their own.
+Some are starting their own YouTube channels and social platforms to capture the attention of various mass communication markets.
+In some ways, this is a positive development.
+But, such organizations typically operate on a shoestring budget.
+Thus, they don’t have the resources to fund investigative journalism projects that help to keep companies and politicians honest.

-Advertising, Marketing, and Public Relations
+Advertising, Marketing, and Public Relations in Mass Communications

 - The best marketing doesn’t feel like marketing. -Tom Fishburne